 Senior Meeting Breakdown

 All seniors will be meeting with their counselor to discuss their post-high school plans.
 All seniors will also be updating Naviance with the college(s), both 2-year and 4-year colleges, that they will be applying to on the "Colleges I'm Applying to" tab.
 This both helps counselors track the colleges that students are planning to apply to as well as link students by email with events related to their college(s) of choice in the Career Center.
-Although seniors will receive the following resources when they meet with their counselor, we recommend seniors reviews the materials below before their senior meeting to make sure all their questions are answered.
+We recommend seniors reviews the materials below before their senior meeting to make sure all their questions are answered.

 Private and Out-of-State Colleges